goss-org/goss/extras/dcgoss/README.md

 `dcgoss db`

 ### Environment vars and defaults
-The following environment variables can be set to change the behavior of dgoss.
+The following environment variables can be set to change the behavior of dcgoss.

 ##### GOSS_PATH
 Location of the goss binary to use.
 (Default: `$(which goss)`)